tom2433/LiftTracker/README.md

 make the fill color of the in progress cards on session screen the border color, and make their fill transparent.

-add a new option to the drop-down in sessions screen called "view by week" allowing the user to cycle thru the weeks they've trained via forward and backword icon buttons.
+add a new option to the drop-down in sessions screen called "view by week" allowing the user to cycle thru the weeks they've trained via forward and backward icon buttons.